ncasfl/FreshService-Copilot/README.md

 ## Overview

 The FreshService Enhanced Copilot MCP Connector is a next-generation **Microsoft Power Platform Custom Connector** that transforms your FreshService ITSM instance into an AI-powered service desk with advanced analytics, predictive insights, and natural language processing capabilities.
+NOTE: This version only utilizes get commands and is not designed for updating, creating, deleting, approving, of FreshService records.
+A read-only API key is recommended.

 ### Key Features